kror-shack/my-logic-hub/README.md

 4. **Propositional Logic Indirect Proof Generator**: Generate a natural deduction styled propositional logic indirect proof.
 5. **Logic Venn**: Generate Venn Diagrams and validity details for a syllogistic argument.
 6. **Truth Table Generator**: Generate a truth table for a propositional logic formula.

-### In Progress

-Please note that some calculators may be in progress or experimental in this beta version.
-I am actively working on improving and adding more features.
+7. **Counter Model Generator**: Generate counter models via truth functional expansion.

+#### Note: The style of natural deduction employed here uses inference rules for each step without the use of assumptions.

 ## Known Issues

-While we strive to provide a stable and user-friendly experience, there may be known issues in this beta version.
-Please refer to the project's issue tracker on GitHub for the most up-to-date information.
+There may be known issues in this beta version.
+Please refer to the project's issue tracker on GitHub, or the [user reports page](https://www.mylogichub.com/user-reports), for the most up-to-date information.

 ## Contributing

-I welcome contributions from the community.
-If you'd like to contribute to the development of this app, please follow our [contributing guidelines](CONTRIBUTING.md).
+I welcome contributions from the community!
+If you'd like to help with the app's development, feel free to submit a pull request or reach out to me.
+You can also explore the document outlining key coding strategies and important decisions that guide the project’s development: **[coding strategies and decisions](coding-strategies.md)**.

+## Acknowledgements

+- Introduction to Logic _by Irving M. Copi, Carl Cohen, Victor Rodych_
+- Logic: Techniques of Formal Reasoning _by Donald Kalish, Richard Montague, Gary Mar_

-## Copyright
+## License

 Copyright © 2023 Fouzan Tariq(tariqfouzan@gmail.com)